Consensys/ethereum-developer-tools-list/README.md

 * [Solidity](https://docs.soliditylang.org/en/latest/) - Ethereum smart contracting language
 * [Vyper](https://vyper.readthedocs.io/en/latest/) - New experimental pythonic programming language
 * [Yul](https://docs.soliditylang.org/en/v0.5.3/yul.html) - is an intermediate programming language that is compiled to bytecode for addressing the needs of different backends.
+* [Huff](https://docs.huff.sh/) - is not so much a language as a tool with features like macros and constants that make it easier to write pure EVM opcodes.
+Huff can be used to write highly-efficient contracts for use in production, or it can also serve as a way for beginners to learn more about the EVM.

 #### Frameworks
 * [Truffle](https://trufflesuite.com/) - Most popular smart contract development, testing, and deployment framework.
 The Truffle suite includes Truffle, [Ganache](https://github.com/trufflesuite/ganache), and [Drizzle](https://github.com/truffle-box/drizzle-box).
 [Deep dive on Truffle here](https://media.consensys.net/truffle-deep-dive-what-you-need-to-know-when-developing-on-ethereum-e548d4df6e9)